kangjin97/GDS-SWE_LaterEatWhat/README.md

 <ul>
   <li>Allows users to see nearby restaurants from the office for inspiration</li>
   <li>Allows users to add / update / delete their choices whenever necessary</li>
+  <li>Records will be smartly updated if the input name is the same for a different Suggestion</li>
   <li>Allows users to randomly generate an eating place with the click of a button</li>
 </ul>

+## Assumptions
+1. The result generated from the random generator is not persistent and assumes that either only 1 person will be in charge of running the randomizer or that everyone would gather at a single PC to run the algorithm together in deciding where to go.
+2. The application also assumes that staff are only working at TECQ in Jackson Square and thus the nearby suggestions radius is set to 1km around the Jackson Square Office.
+(Future improvements will allow for more flexibility in the system)

 ## Tech Stack